-Fast forward 25 years: Most of the small roasters of the past have sold their businesses, and the larger companies who are more concerned with bottom line than quality of cup are the “Specialty Coffee” suppliers today.
+Fast forward 25 years: Most of the small roasters of the past have sold their businesses, and the larger companies who are more concerned with the bottom line than the quality of the cup are the “Specialty Coffee” suppliers today.
 The very term; “Specialty Coffee” no longer fits.
 Every little gas station, convenience store, and many other un-coffee places tout “GOURMET COFFEE”.
-Super markets have 40 feet of “Specialty Coffee” and only 8 feet of R&G (that’s what we call the roast, ground and canned stuff).
+Supermarkets have 40 feet of “Specialty Coffee” and only 8 feet of R&G (that’s what we call the roast, ground, and canned stuff).
 The whole bean bagged and bulk coffee is now the standard.
 The coffee in the United States is much better than it was 30 years ago but it is in the downward cycle as the little guys have either gotten out or been pushed out by the “Big Boys”.

 This opens up a market for the little guys once again to rise on the virtue of their commitment to quality and freshness.
 I have no doubt that this will happen and many little companies will spring up and, once again make a difference in the quality of the coffee out there.

-Just like in the boom of the Specialty Coffee industry 25 years ago, there are the pitfalls.
-There are many non-coffee experts looking to make a fast buck by simply buying a big bag of coffee, cutting it into small bags of coffee and up charging.
-Buying, cup testing and knowing coffee is a prerequisite to being in the business of selling raw green coffee to the home roaster.
+Just like in the boom of the Specialty Coffee industry 25 years ago, there are pitfalls.
+There are many non-coffee experts looking to make a fast buck by simply buying a big bag of coffee, cutting it into small bags of coffee, and up charging.
+Buying, cup testing, and knowing coffee are prerequisites to being in the business of selling raw green coffee to the home roaster.
 You have to find a reliable source who knows coffee if you expect to get good beans.
 Believe me, in my 30 years in the industry I have seen some raunchy beans and some of them look really good.
 No one throws these beans away, they just pass them along.
-Find a good reliable source who knows how to cup coffee and has a good, long standing reputation before buying your beans.
+Find a good reliable source who knows how to cup coffee and has a good, long-standing reputation before buying your beans.

 Become part of this rapidly expanding and exciting new phenomenon and start roasting your own coffee beans.
 You’ll be the envy of the coffee crown in your area.